 - rotate antennas in elevation

-- debug RX (TX) on the downlink
+- debug RX (TX) on downlink

 - debug TX (RX) on the uplink